Mike Birbiglia: Personal life

-Birbiglia has rapid eye movement sleep behavior disorder, which once caused him to run out of a second-story window of a motel he was staying in Walla Walla, Washington while on tour.
+Birbiglia has rapid eye movement sleep behavior disorder, which causes him to live out his dreams and sleepwalk.
+While asleep in a motel room in Walla Walla, Washington, he ran through a second-story window.
 As a result of the accident, Birbiglia received 33 stitches in his leg.
-His show and subsequent film Sleepwalk with Me largely centers around this event.
+His show, a story on This American Life, and subsequent film Sleepwalk with Me largely centers around this event.
 He also had a tumor on his bladder at the age of 19.

-Birbiglia is married to Jen Stein, whose pen name is J. Hope Stein, and whose work is featured in The New One.
-They have one daughter.
+Birbiglia is married to Jen Stein, whose pen name is J. Hope Stein, and whose poetry is featured in The New One.
+They have one daughter, Oona, born in 2015.